audlab/audlab.github.io/_pages/about.md

 News
 ----
-12/10/2020 - I am recruiting one master student to assist me on a VR project.
+12/10/2020 - I am recruiting one master's student to assist me on a VR project.
 More info about the position [here](https://www.mi2lab.com/winter-2021-research-assistant-position/).